BattistaDM/BattistaDM/README.md

 ---

-### 🎯 What I'm Working On

-**Financial Data Fetcher & Visualizer**: I'm currently building a foundational tool using Python that fetches historical stock data from the `yfinance` API.
-The script processes the data with `pandas` and generates visualizations of price action and trading volume using `matplotlib`.
-This project serves as the cornerstone for developing and backtesting more complex quantitative strategies.

----

 ### 💡 Fun Fact

 *"I believe the best quantitative analysts understand not just the math behind the models, but also the economic forces and regulatory frameworks that drive market behavior.
 Oh, and that a strong body supports a strong mind - hence my love for the gym!"*